Microsoft Word DOCX – export config usage

 <xref>

-Contains styles for specific types of cross-references (the child elements are optional but must appear in the order below).
+Declares the character styles in Word, for specific types of cross-references (the child elements are optional but must appear in the order below).
 Requires pso-docx version 0.7.4 or higher.

 <xref>